 Focuses on paradigmatic women in the Bible according to Aishes Chayil.
-Emphasis is on their
+Emphasis is on their roles and impact on Jewish thought and life.

 BIB 400 Women in the Bible II (3 credits)

 Continues advanced study and textual analysis of significant women in Biblical literature, focusing on their qualities as expressed in Proverbs chapter 31 and their subsequent influence on Jewish thought and society.